What is private duty nursing?

 Private duty nurses can perform all nursing tasks, as well as any intervention ordered by a provider.
 Examples include ongoing assessment to determine needs and progress, medication management (includes reconciliation, education, and setting up pill boxes), medication administration, wound care, intravenous access and catheter care, communication with providers, and much more.

-LPN/LVNs are licensed nurses, and those in home care are especially talented, though there are some tasks and interventions that can only be performed by RNs.
-Likewise, LPN/LVNs are always overseen by an RN.
-This is important to note, because if an LPN/LVN is providing most of the care for your loved one, you can expect visits from an RN from time-to-time, as well.
+LPN/LVNs are licensed nurses and those working in home care are especially talented, though there are some tasks and interventions that can only be performed by RNs.
+Likewise, LPNs/LVNs are always overseen by an RN.
+This is important to note because if an LPN/LVN is providing most of the care for your loved one, you can expect visits from an RN from time to time, as well.
 In many cases, however, it is simply an RN delivering care.

 Private duty nurses are available through many home care agencies, as well as by private hire (through nurse registries in your state, staffing services, and online portals).

-Most private duty nursing is private pay (you or your loved one pay out-of-pocket), however, there are some insurances that provide coverage.
+Most private duty nursing is private pay (you or your loved one pay out-of-pocket), however, some insurances provide coverage.
 Check your loved one's benefits to find out.

 Private duty nursing is, of course, more expensive than unlicensed in-home caregivers.
 Hourly rates vary depending on: